 - Strain herbs out with a sprouting screen and lid or funnel with filter.

-Decoctions are simmered teas that are perfect for the extraction of hard roots, dried berries, barks, and seeds.
+Decoctions are simmered teas that are perfect for extracting the properities of hard roots, dried berries, barks, and seeds.
 They are much stronger in flavor than herbal infusions and also more concentrated.

 How to Make a Decoction